 The format and registration procedures for these courses are different from that for regular Brock courses and are described below.
-If a particular module interests you for 2017, please let us know before December 2016 and we’ll attempt to reserve a Brock spot in it.
+If a particular module interests you for 2020, please let us know before the deadline of February 3rd, 2020.
+Note that it is on a “first come, first served’ basis.

-The modules given by institutions in any given year will often change.
-Additional costs for transportation, meals, and lodging are listed on the module outlines.
+The modules given by institutions change from year to year.
+Courses have specific additional costs for transportation, meals, and lodging and are listed on the module outlines.

 You will be notified after Reading Week whether or not a spot in the requested module is available and reserved for you.

-Once you receive confirmation that a spot is reserved for you, you must pay for and register for BIOL 3P71 (or 3P72 or 4P05) in the Brock session in which your module will take place.
+Once you receive confirmation that a spot is reserved for you, you must pay the rest of the course fees to the host university.
+You then MUST register at Brock for BIOL 3P71 (or 3P72 or 4P05) in the session in which your module will take place.

 Confirmation of Brock course registration must be provided before your placement in the module is guaranteed – even if full module funds have been paid to the host university.

-A notation of INC (incomplete) will appear on your transcript until such time as the requirements for half credit have been met and a grade has been received from the course instructor (typically 2-3 months after the end of the module).
-Students at Brock can take a minimum of half a credit or a maximum of a full credit worth of field courses towards their degree programs.
+A notation of INC (incomplete) will appear on your transcript until such time as the requirements for half credit have been met and a grade has been received from the course instructor (typically 2 months after the end of the module).

-Assignments vary with the module, but may include preparatory readings, seminars to be given during the module, and usually include an essay or report.
-Such a report is due four weeks after the end of the module.
+Assignments vary with the module, but may include preparatory readings, seminars to be given during the module, practical test, and usually include an essay or report.
+Such a report is due two to four weeks after the end of the module.
 Read the course description carefully and ask questions of the instructor to be sure of your responsibilities.